kgateway-dev/kgateway/devel/architecture/istio-integration.md

 # Testing automtls

-The istio e2e integration tests automtls functionality with Gloo Gateway "classic" APIs and k8s Gateway API resources.
+The Istio e2e integration tests automtls functionality with Gloo Gateway (Gloo Edge API) and Gloo Gateway (Kubernetes Gateway API) resources.
 This can be manually tested by following the steps below on a kind cluster:

 1. Setup environment and kind cluster